 Tennoji has long been known as a seedy, run-down part of town with an overflowing homeless population and a neglected feel to the aging architecture, but it has recently undergone a modern overhaul and become home to Harukas, Japan's tallest building.
 Here’s why: It all goes back to the year 2000, when department store sales were stagnant and retailers were struggling to shake off the decreased spending of the prolonged recession.
 Sogo department store was one of the hardest hit , and in a last-ditch effort to fend off bankruptcy, the retailer completely demolished their Shinsaibashi flagship store and rebuilt it from scratch.
 This set off a massive chain reaction, with other competitors soon following suit.
 The rebuilt Sogo store opened its doors in 2005, the same year that rival Hankyu started the demolition and reconstruction of their giant complex in Umeda.

 One year later, Tokyo-based retailer Marui completed construction of their flagship department store just opposite Takashimaya department store near Namba station.
 This put Takashimaya on their toes, resulting in a complete overhaul and expansion of their historic 1932 building that was completed in 2009, the same year that, oddly enough, sent Sogo into insolvency.
 The failed Sogo store was acquired by next-door neighbor Daimaru, who doubled their retail space and forced Tennoji-based retailer Kintetsu into action.
 Kintetsu called and raised their bet by completely demolishing their department store and building the 300-meter-tall monolith Harukas, the largest department store in Japan and the country’s tallest building.
 It opened in March 2014.

 Harukas is easily twice the height of neighboring buildings, which really puts its scale into perspective. - image © Wes Lang

-Harukas opened in March 2014, and with the three-year anniversary in full swing, I take a conservative approach and opt for a weekday visit to take in the panoramic views over Tennoji district and the rest of Osaka from the observation deck.
+I opt for a weekday visit to take in the panoramic views over Tennoji district and the rest of Osaka from the observation deck.
 The subway ride from Umeda Station takes just 15 minutes, so at Tennoji Station I follow the large crowds up through the ticket gates towards exit #9, where the main entrance of Kintetsu department store dominates the entire left wall of the underground concourse.